Engagement Letter

 If you realized income, loss or expense from a business or supplemental income or loss, the reporting requirements of federal and state income tax authorities apply to such income, loss or expense.
 You are responsible for complying with all applicable laws and regulations pertaining to such operations, including the classification of workers as employees or independent contractors and related payroll tax and withholding requirements.

-You have final responsibility for your income tax returns.
-We will provide you with a copy of your electronic income tax returns and accompanying schedules and statements for review prior to filing with the IRS and state and local tax authorities (as applicable).
+You have final responsibility for the accuracy of your tax returns.
+We will provide you with a copy of your electronic tax returns and accompanying schedules and statements for review prior to filing with the IRS, state and local tax authorities, as applicable.
 You agree to review and examine them carefully for accuracy and completeness.

 Timing of the Engagement

-We expect to begin our services upon receipt of the completed 2022 income tax organizer and all tax documents requested either in the organizer or by our office.
+We expect to begin our services upon receipt of this executed Agreement , the completed 2023 income tax organizer and all documents requested either in the organizer or by our office.

 Extensions of Time to File Tax Returns

-The original filing due date for your Federal and State tax returns is April 15, 2023.
-Due to the high volume of tax returns prepared by our firm, the information needed to complete the tax returns must be received no later than March 31, 2023 so that the returns may be completed by the original filing due dates.
+The original filing due dates for your tax returns are April 15, 2024 for federal and State.
+Due to the high volume of tax returns prepared by our firm, you must provide the information needed to prepare the tax returns no later than March 31, 2024.
+Failure to do so may result in the inability to complete your returns by the original filing due dates.

-It may become necessary to apply for an extension of the filing deadline if there are unresolved tax issues or delays in processing, or if we do not receive all of the necessary information from you on a timely basis.
-Applying for an extension of time to file may extend the time available for a government agency to undertake an audit of your return or may extend the statute of limitations to file a legal action.
+It may become necessary to apply for an extension of the filing due dates if there are unresolved issues or delays in processing, or if we do not receive all of the necessary information from you on a timely basis.
+Applying for an extension of time to file may limit your ability to make certain elections, extend the time available for a government agency to undertake an examination of your return and/or extend the statute of limitations to file a legal action.
+If we apply for an extension of time to file because you have not provided us all of the information needed to prepare the tax returns by the original due date, you agree to hold our firm harmless from any consequences arising from any election waived.
 All taxes owed are due by the original filing due date.
 Additionally, extensions may affect your liability for penalties and interest or compliance with governmental or other deadlines.

-To the extent you wish to engage our firm to apply for extensions of time to file tax returns on your behalf, you must notify us of this request in writing.
-Our firm will not file these applications unless we receive an executed copy of this Agreement and your express written authorization to file for extension.
-In some cases, your signature may be needed on such applications prior to filing.
+If you wish to engage our firm to apply for extensions of time to file tax returns on your behalf, we will not file these applications unless and until we receive both an executed copy of this Agreement and your express written authorization to file for an extension.
+In some cases, your signature may be required on such applications prior to filing.
 Failure to timely request an extension of time to file can result in penalties for failure to file tax returns, which accrue from the original due date of the returns, and can be substantial.

 Penalties and Interest Charges

-Federal, state, and local tax authorities impose various penalties and interest charges for non-compliance with tax laws and regulations, including, failure to file or late filing of returns, and underpayment of taxes.
-You, as the taxpayer, remain responsible for the payment of all tax, penalties, and interest charges imposed by tax authorities.
+Federal, state, and local tax authorities impose various penalties and interest charges for non-compliance with tax laws and regulations, including failure to file or late filing of returns, and underpayment of taxes.
+You will be responsible for the payment of any additional tax, penalties, and interest charges imposed by tax authorities.

-Our professional fee for the services outlined above is due at delivery/receipt of tax returns.
-This fee is based upon the complexity of the work to be performed, and our professional time, as well as out-of-pocket expenses.
-We reserve the right to suspend our services or to withdraw from this engagement in the event that any of our invoices are deemed delinquent.
-In addition, this fee depends upon the timely delivery, availability, quality, and completeness of the information you provide to us.
+The professional fee is based upon the complexity of the work performed, our professional time and out-of-pocket expenses.
+Circumstances may arise that impact our estimated fee such as, but not limited to, issues encountered with the timely delivery, availability, quality, or completeness of the information you provide to us, changes in your personnel or operations that impact our services or other unanticipated items that arise during our engagement and that require additional time in order to complete the agreed-upon services.
 You agree that you will deliver all records requested and respond to all inquiries made by our staff to complete this engagement on a timely basis.
-You agree to pay all fees and expenses incurred whether or not we prepare the income tax returns.
+You agree to pay all fees and expenses incurred whether or not we prepare the tax returns.

 * * * * * *